josnelihurt/learning-cuda/README.md

 Webcam app that processes video through CUDA kernels.
 You pick filters, it runs them on your GPU (or CPU if you want to compare), shows you the FPS.
 That's it.

 Built with Go web server that loads C++ accelerator libraries via dlopen.
-Filter definitions are discovered dynamically from the library capabilities.
-Probably overengineered but whatever, it works.
+Filter definitions and development tools are discovered dynamically from backend configuration.
+The tools dropdown adapts to your environment (dev/prod) automatically.
+Clean architecture for a learning platform.

 ## Setup